gtjnewell/CourseraGetDataProject/README.md

 The variables: meanFreq(), gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean were not included becuase they do not have corresponding standard deviation values.

+CodeBook.md describes the transformation performed on the data.